johneckberg/notes/csc_3511/week_10.md

 # Week 10 notes: Encryption week

+## AES is a block cipher, ChaCha20 is a stream cipher

 ## Lecture 1: One-Time Pads, Stream Cipher, and Block Cipher

 * Efficient attack scheme means faster than brute force